Little Bits of History

 Centralia – In 1962, a fire that is still burning was started.

-May 28: It Can’t Be Done – In 1937 the Golden Gate Bridge is opened to traffic.
+May 28: It Can’t Be Done – In 1937, the Golden Gate Bridge was opened to traffic.

 Beautiful Dining – In 1999, The Last Supper’s restoration was completed.